-• Enhancing water quality from horticultural and floricultural production systems in South Florida and Developing Tools to Enhance Water Quality from Agricultural Enterprises in South Florida. (\$596,000)
+• Enhancing water quality from horticultural and floricultural production systems in South Florida. (\$607,500)

-Through the two projects listed above, the Subtropical Horticultural Research Unit/Everglades Hydrology Project in Miami, Florida addresses the following objectives: 1) To develop BMPs to improve growth media utilized within containerized horticultural and floricultural production systems to enhance production efficiency; 2) To develop BMPs to reduce or mitigate nutrient leaching from containerized horticultural and floricultural production systems and to enhance water quality in irrigation return flow in South Florida; and 3) To determine soil physical and hydrological characteristics of containerized horticultural and floricultural production systems for development of on and off-site water quality decision support systems.
-The Everglades Agro-Hydrology Model, developed in cooperation with the U.S. Army Corps of Engineers and the U.S. Geological Survey (USGS), is being used by the SWMD and The University of Florida Tropical Research and Education Center for selection of Best Management Practices in flood prone areas; this model has been linked with the south Florida regional model for use in future planning of CERP activities.
+The Subtropical Horticultural Research Unit/Everglades Hydrology Project in Miami, Florida addresses the following objectives: 1) to develop best management practices (BMPs) to improve growth media utilized within containerized horticultural and floricultural production systems to enhance production efficiency; 2) to develop BMPs to reduce or mitigate nutrient leaching from containerized horticultural and floricultural production systems and to enhance water quality in irrigation return flow in South Florida; and 3) to determine soil physical and hydrological characteristics of containerized horticultural and floricultural production systems for development of on and off-site water quality decision support systems.
+The Everglades Agro-Hydrology Model, previously developed in cooperation with the Corps and the USGS, is being used by the SFWMD and The University of Florida Tropical Research and Education Center for selection of Best Management Practices in flood prone areas; this model has been linked with the south Florida regional model for use in future planning of CERP activities.

-U.S. Department of Agriculture (USDA) - Natural Resources Conservation Service (NRCS) (\$13,328,000)
+U.S. Department of Agriculture (USDA) - Natural Resources Conservation Service (NRCS) (\$17,223,000)